DecisionsDev/odm-docker-kubernetes/troubleshooting/LDAP/README.md

 1. the tool can prompt the user to specify all the parameters of the LDAP search (host, port, credentials, baseDN, filter, ...).

 The tool starts a pod named `ldap-sdk-tools` in the specified namespace (the current one by default) and an LDAP search is performed inside this pod using the [`ldapsearch` command line tool](https://docs.ldap.com/ldap-sdk/docs/tool-usages/ldapsearch.html).

+Windows users can either run the tool in the Windows Linux Sub-system or follow the instructions in [Usage on Windows](#usage-on-windows).

+## Requirements

+1. `kubectl` must be installed.

+1. `xmllint` is strongly recommended.
+If `xmllint` is not installed, a less safe fallback solution is used to parse the XML files.

 ## Usage